conx3/web3-plugin-solidity-compiler/README.md

 # web3-plugin-craftsman

-- Allows instantiating contracts directly from Solidity source code.
-Instead of requiring an ABI and bytecode, you can pass the source code to ExtendedContract and it will:
+This package allows instantiating contracts directly from Solidity source code or a solidity file.
+So, instead of requiring an ABI and bytecode, you can pass the source code to ExtendedContract and it will:
   - Compile the solidity code.
   - Generate the ABI and bytecode (you can read them and save them)
   - Set bytecode internally, so it will be used when deploying the Smart Contract.
-- Probably, more to come :smile:

 ## Installation